Follow the Author

 widow.
 Abdullah's debut book, Beyond the Cayenne Wall is a collection

-The author has received several awards for her work including the Golden Quill Award, Norumbega Jury Prize for Outstanding Fiction, DIY Award, Reader Views Award, Written Art Award, and a grant from Hobson Foundation.
+The author has received several awards for her work including the Patras Bukhari Award for English Language, Golden Quill Award, Norumbega Jury Prize for Outstanding Fiction, Patras Bukhari Award for English Language, Reader Views Award, Written Art Award, and a grant from Hobson Foundation.

-Several academic institutions have adopted Saffron Dreams as a course study or recommended reading, including the University of California Los Angeles, the University of Nebraska-Lincoln, Indiana University, Boston University, and George Washington University.
+Several academic institutions have adopted her books as course study or recommended reading, including the University of California, the University of Nebraska-Lincoln, Indiana University, Boston University, California State University, and George Washington University.

 Abdullah's creative work focuses on the strengths and weaknesses of Pakistani women and their often unconventional choices in life.
 Her writing also deals with the Asian experience in America, the conflict between the two worlds and the culture of her adopted country.
 She offers her readers a window into the multicultural world through her vibrant characters.